luiges90/BattleSys/README.md

 To enable image uploading feature, you need to set up FTP hosts, username and password.
 Copy and rename ftp_sample.txt to ftp.txt and place the details as in the file.

+Netbeans project is also included for ease of opening and compiling the project with Netbeans.
 If you get Netbeans complaining reference problems about "tools.jar", fix it by pointing it to simpleftp.jar.

 This project makes use of the following open-source libraries:
 JavaCSV - http://sourceforge.net/projects/javacsv/